stacyyuu/reading-notes/201/class-08.md

 - Can display as a row or as a column.
 - Respect the writing mode of the document.
 - Single line by default, but can be asked to wrap onto multiple lines.
-- Items in layout can be visibally reordered, away from their order in the DOM.
+- Items in layout can be visually reordered, away from their order in the DOM.
-- Space can be distrubted inside the items, so they become bigger and smaller according to the space available in their parent.
+- Space can be distrbuted inside the items, so they become bigger and smaller according to the space available in their parent.
-- Space can be distrubted around items and flex lines in a wrapped layout, using the Box Alignment properties.
+- Space can be distributed around items and flex lines in a wrapped layout, using the Box Alignment properties.
 - Items themselves can be aligned on the cross axis.

 2. Explain the difference between the main axis and cross axis.